April 13, 2022

 The first thing to do is to check whether your connection speed is what you're paying for.
 In other words, see the difference between what your ISP promised and what you're actually getting.
 Most of the time, if there is throttling going on, you will see a noticeable difference.
 And it's not because their services just got worse, but because they want to make sure that you won't reach your data cap too soon.

-Speedtest by Ookla to see what speeds you're getting.
+You can use an internet speed test tool Speedtest by Ookla to see what speeds you're getting.
 For this method to be foolproof, you need to test your connection several times at different times, let's say in the morning, during the day, and in the evening.
 Your true result would be the average from those three measurements.
 If it's more than 20% off of what you're paying, you should look into your browsing or usage history and/or contact your ISP about this.

 Also, if you only have a wireless connection at home, make sure not too many devices are connected simultaneously.
 If you have 2 consoles, 4 phones, 2 TVs, 2 computers, a tablet, smart home items and other tech connected to the internet at the same time, your internet can be significantly slower.
 Disconnect unused devices.